Kangen Water vs Hydrogen Water: What's the Difference?

 +

 Yes.
-H₂ Blue reagent drops (a colorimetric test by Trusii/HIM) are the most accessible method — one drop decolourises per approximately 0.1 ppm H₂.
-More accurate digital meters are available from around AUD $150–$400.
-Test within 30 seconds of dispensing water, as H₂ off-gasses quickly from an open container.
+H₂ Blue reagent drops are the most accessible method — one drop decolourises per approximately 0.1 ppm H₂.
+Test within 30 seconds of dispensing, as H₂ off-gasses quickly from an open container.
+More accurate digital dissolved H₂ meters are available from approximately $50–$200 USD.
+If you own a Kangen machine, testing your actual output is worth doing — results vary meaningfully by source water hardness and flow rate.

 Are there health benefits to drinking hydrogen water?